walterhiggins/WMPJS/README.md

 For more information about the Math object visit http://www.ecma-international.org/ecma-262/5.1/#sec-15.8

 #### The return statement
-The return statement is used inside functions to:
+The return statement is used inside functions to do the following:

 1. Stop execution of the function.
 2. Return a value to the caller of the function.

-The `return` statement can only be used inside a function.
+The `return` statement can be used only inside a function.
 It's possible to have functions which don't have a return statement at all in which case the function stops executing when it runs the last statement in the function.
 Functions don't *have* to return a value, in fact, many of the functions we'll write later won't.

 ### Summary
 In this chapter we created our first truly reusable module.
 We learned about Modules, Random numbers and the Math object.
 In the next chapter we'll enhance this module further and in the chapter after we'll use the module to create custom greetings for players joining the server.

-## Chapter 7: Multi-sided dice
+## Chapter 6: Multi-sided dice
 ### Introduction
 In this chapter we'll build on the code written in the previous chapter to let us roll a dice of any number of sides.
 Sometimes we want a random number that doesn't fit in the range 1 to 6.
 Ideally we'd like our virtual dice module to return a random number for any range we give it.
 We're going to take our 6-sided dice from the earlier chapter and enhance it so it can change shape to any number of sides like the multi-sided dice used in some table-top and role-playing games.